DrunkOnBytes/Shakespeare/README.md

 # Shakespeare
-A NLP built using Tensorflow to predict the next set of words to a given line of poem (sonnet).
+A NLP built using Tensorflow to predict the next set of words to a given line of Shakespearen poem (sonnet).